Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Best signup bonus: Chase Freedom Unlimited®

 Between the two cards, only the Chase Freedom Unlimited® offers a signup bonus.
-You’ll earn $200 after spending $500 in your first 3 months of account opening, plus 5% cash back at grocery stores on up to $12,000 in the first year.
+You’ll earn $200 after spending $500 in your first 3 months of account opening.
+You’ll also earn 5% cash back on grocery store purchases — not including Target or Walmart purchases — on up to $12,000 spent in your first year.
 If you’re looking for an initial value with your cashback card pick, the Chase Freedom Unlimited® wins out here.

 |Annual spending||Chase Freedom Unlimited® cash back||Citi® Double Cash Card cash back|